-This week we had 3 very special guests visit our class: Shana Passonno, Alysia Birkholz, and Beth Jakob!
-Shana and Alysia head up the Office of Professional Development, which is a fantastic resource if you haven't already been exposed to it, and have been critical in helping me find (and afford) guest speakers for this course.
-Beth is the Associate Dean of the grad school.
-We split into groups, each with a guest who was intended to be a specific kind of audience: a non-science faculty member you meet at the Blue Wall one day, a science journalist you want to pitch a story to, and a new friend who is asking more about what you do.
+This week we had 4 very special guests visit our class: Shana Passonno, Heidi Bauer-Clapp, Dean Krauthamer, and Trevor Baptiste!
+Shana, Heidi, and Trevor all work in the Office of Professional Development, which is a fantastic resource if you haven't already been exposed to it, and have been critical in helping me find (and afford) guest speakers for this course.
+Dean Krauthamer is the Dean of the Grad School.
+We split into groups, each with a guest who was intended to be a specific kind of audience: a non-science faculty member you meet at the Blue Wall one day, a journalist from WIRED you want to pitch a story to, a scientist who is in a different field from you, and a new friend who is asking more about what you do.
 The goal was to give them your elevator pitch and spark a longer conversation with them.
-Each person had about 2 minutes for pitch + conversation, and then the guest and the rest of the group gave that person feedback on how it went.
+Each person had about 2 minutes for pitch + conversation, and then the guest and the rest of the group discussed their pitches at the end of the round.
 It sounded to me (the time keeper) like people were having very involved conversations, which was great!
-At the very end of class (we were running out of time, so each student only gave two pitches rather than three), we came back to the bigger group and had a little discussion about the challenges of the exercise as well as other comments about it.
+At the very end of class (we were running out of time, so each student only gave three pitches rather than four), we came back to the bigger group and had a little discussion about the challenges of the exercise as well as other comments about it.

 And as always, don't hesistate to discuss or pose questions about last week's class, next week's class, or the assigned homework by commenting on this post!